-Tick ONE box Every time I Most of the Some of the Never lost time time (less than half the time I lost) When you gamble, how often do you go Q64 back another day to win back money you lost?
-Tick ONE box for each question Fairly often Very often Occasionally Never Q65 How often have you found yourself thinking about gambling (that is reliving past gambling experiences, planning the next time you will play, or thinking of ways to get money to gamble)?
-Q66 Have you needed to gamble with more and more money to get the excitement you are looking for?
-Q67 Have you felt restless or irritable when trying to cut down gambling?
-Have you gambled to escape from problems or when you are feeling depressed, anxious or bad about yourself?
-Have you lied to family, or others, to hide Q69 the extent of your gambling?
-Q70 Have you made unsuccessful attempts to control, cut back or stop gambling?
-Q71 Have you committed a crime in order to finance gambling or to pay gambling debts?
-Q72 Have you risked or lost an important relationship, job, educational or work opportunity because of gambling?
-Q73 Have you asked others to provide money to help with a financial crisis caused by gambling?
+Tick ONE box Every time I lost Most of the time Some of the time (less than half the time I lost) Never Q66 When you gamble, how often do you go back another day to win back money you lost?
+1 2 3 4 Tick ONE box f or each question Q67 How often have you found yourself thinking about gambling (that is reliving past gambling experiences, planning the next time you will play, or thinking of ways to get money to gamble)?
+Very often Fairly often Occasionally 3 Never Q68 Have you needed to gamble with more and more money to get the excitement you are looking for?
+1 2 3 4 Q69 Have you felt restless or irritable when trying to cut down gambling?
+1 2 3 4 Q70 Have you gambled to escape from problems or when you are feeling depressed, anxious or bad about yourself?
+1 2 3 4 Q71 Have you lied to family, or others, to hide the extent of your gambling?
+1 2 3 4 Q72 Have you made unsuccessful attempts to control, cut back or stop gambling?
+1 2 3 4 Q73 Have you committed a crime in order to finance gambling or to pay gambling debts?
+1 2 3 4 Q74 Have you risked or lost an important relationship, job, educational or work opportunity because of gambling?
+1 2 3 4 Q75 Have you asked others to provide money to help with a financial crisis caused by gambling?
+1 2 3 4